celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 Have some Framework Criteria...

 Vue won!
 Hooray!

 More Neopets talk

 Chose React + Flow for my open source stuff.
 "React on Rails" framework

 Storybook is awesome.
 We have a component library!

 We have documentation!

 Internationalization is hard, but important.

 She talks a lot about Neopets.
 I've learned more about Neopets than I ever wanted to know.
 Lots of Neopets and her teenage years.

 She was the lead engineer at Headspace... ... ...

 Yay for greenfield projects!
 She got to make a component library!

 Now she uses JSDoc to write documentation.

+This was the worst talk...

 ## How long is a piece of string: the key to solving the conundrum of software estimation. - 14:00 - Jonathan Rigby - @JonathanRigby